alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 it's now time to evaluate them in cold blood and see if they can make any difference.
 Then we will consider collective action and how to make it count.

-# Taking Action

-This will be a more militant post than those preceding it.
+**Warning:** This will be a more militant post than those preceding it.
-Now is the time to take sides and to do something about it.
+Because now is the time to take sides and to do something about it.

-## Evaluation
+# Evaluation

 Let us first do a comparative evaluation of the three solutions that have been considered so far:
 [🌲 planting trees](/2023/climate-change-trees),